YuyueminAustin/YuyueminAustin.github.io/_pages/about.md

 {% include base_path %}

-You can download a PDF version [here](/files/YUEMIN_YU_CV.pdf), if you wish!
+You can download a PDF version of my CV [here](/files/YUEMIN_YU_CV.pdf), if you wish!
-The projects and publication(s) can also be found in the navigation bar at the top.
+More details on my research projects can be found in the [Research](/research/) section.
 Here I give a brief introduction to my background and experience.

 ## Education